Just because X doesnt mean Y.

 What is it that is based on the evidence?
 Nothing.
 The phrase has become a free-standing modifier, as it were a gerundive or something.
 Rather than concoct new grammatical categories, permit me to rewrite the sentence for you.
 The easiest way for you to fix it, although inelegant, would be to recast it thus: On the basis of the evidence, we must conclude, et cetera.
 Send me your article or book, and Ill come up with something better.

 Due to is like based on: it is adjectival and must have a noun or pronoun to modify.
 Due to the streets being wet, I conclude that it rained last night.
 Ask yourself what thing is it that is due to the observation that the streets are wet?
-Some rewriting is necessary; often a preposition will do the job, because of the happy fact that prepositional phrases can be adverbial.
+Some rewriting is necessary; often a subordinate clause will do the job.
 Thus: Because the streets are wet, I conclude that it rained last night.

 There is a correct way to use due to.
 Observe what happens if we let the temperature drop and the water freeze: The danger the streets pose is due to their being covered in ice.
 The streets are not dangerous due to the ice; rather it is the danger that is due to the ice.